AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/99-summary.rst

 * **Deriving**

-  * Geenerates standard trait implementations for a type
+  * Generates standard trait implementations for a type

     * Automatically
     * Based on its structure